-With the continuing popularity of the RED® family of cameras (www.red.com), Final Cut Pro X editors have been looking for proven workflows with REDCODE® RAW files.
-This white paper outlines how best to use the native RED support in Final Cut Pro X 10.1 and how professional production companies are achieving excellent results when recording with RED cameras, editing in Final Cut Pro X, and finishing in applications such as DaVinci Resolve.
+With the continuing popularity of the RED® family of cameras (www.red.com), Final Cut Pro editors have been looking for proven workflows with REDCODE® RAW files.
+This white paper outlines how best to use the native RED support in Final Cut Pro and how professional production companies are achieving excellent results when recording with RED cameras, editing in Final Cut Pro, and finishing in applications such as DaVinci Resolve.

 This document outlines two complete RED-based post-production workflows.
-The first method focuses on the functionality in Final Cut Pro X 10.1 or later, and the second uses a range of third-party applications for a larger-scale approach.
+The first method focuses on the functionality in Final Cut Pro, and the second uses a range of third-party applications for a larger-scale approach.